-Finding a good eclipse photography location is also important.
+Finding a good eclipse photography location is also essential.
 Jubier has mean cloud-cover weather maps specifically for each eclipse date.
-You may find a nearby location with a lower chance of clouds by looking at these maps than where you originally planned to shoot.
+You may find a nearby place with a lower chance of clouds by looking at these maps than where you originally planned to shoot.

-Time and Date.com is a great site for eclipse info and converting times from one time zone to another.
-In addition to maps and times for eclipses, some interesting animations show the Moon’s motion through the earth’s shadow.
-They are a great way to help you visualize exactly what happens during the eclipse.
+Time and Date.com is an excellent site for eclipse info and converting times from one time zone to another.
+In addition to maps and times for eclipses, some engaging animations show the Moon’s motion through the Earth’s shadow.
+They are a great way to help you precisely visualize what happens during the eclipse.
 Click on your location on their Eclipse Map; it displays local times for the eclipse as well as the percent times for that day that were cloudy over the last 20 years.

 Want to learn more about eclipses?
-Check out the Wikipedia entry for Eclipse.
+Check out the Wikipedia entry for the eclipse.
 It gives a solid description of what an eclipse is and why they occur.
 For more info, check out the entries for Solar Eclipse and Lunar Eclipse.